CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

    :align: center

 .. important::
-   **Remeber that to access this instance you need to register before: push "Register for access" (we have alailable the limited resources and can't provide access everythone under CILogon).**
+   **Remember that to access this instance you need to register: click "Register for access".
+   (We have limited resources available and can't provide access to everyone under CILogon).**

 Opendata CILogon Authentication Instance
 ---------------------------------